 1969/70/71: Blue Note (or some 'Blue' name), Grand Rapids, Kent County, Michigan

-"One time we played in Grand Rapids at the Blue Note (or some 'Blue' name)," Michael Erlewine recalls, "and when we drove up there was this huge sign that read 'The Prime Movers: The Junior Walker Music!'.
+Among the gigs played by the Prime Movers during those tumultuos times, there was one “in Grand Rapids at the Blue Note (or some 'Blue' name),” recalls Michael Erlewine, “and when we drove up there was this huge sign that read ‘The Prime Movers: The Junior Walker Music!’
 This was a black bar, and we did not know one song.
 We ran out and bought some records.
 We knew and loved the music, but never played it before.
 We had horns then.
-I believe a sax and trombone."
+I believe a sax and trombone.”

 June 1971

-The Prime Movers Blues Band disbanded and Michael Erlewine starts to play solo piano/voice every Monday night at the Odyssey, a bar located at 208 West Huron Street in Ann Arbor, as 'Michael Erlewine of the Prime Movers Blues Band' or as 'Michael Erlewine Ann Arbor Heart Song'.
-Later he teamed up again with his brother Dan and in January 1973 they performed together as a duo under the name of the 'Erlewine Bros. and Their Friends' or 'Mike & Dan The Erlewines formerly the Prime Movers', at the Mr. Flood's Party, a bar located on 120 West Liberty Street in Ann Arbor.
+In June 1971, after six amazing and unforgettable years, the Prime Movers disbanded for good and at that point Michael Erlewine started to play solo piano and voice every Monday night at the Odyssey, a bar located at 208 West Huron Street in Ann Arbor, billed as ‘Michael Erlewine of the Prime Movers Blues Band’ or as ‘Michael Erlewine Ann Arbor Heart Song.’
+Later, he teamed up again with his brother Dan and in January 1973 they performed together as a duo under the name of the ‘Erlewine Bros. and Their Friends’ or ‘Mike & Dan The Erlewines formerly the Prime Movers,’ at the Mr. Flood's Party, a bar located on 120 West Liberty Street in Ann Arbor.
 However, soon after Michael retired from the music scene to become a full-time astrologer, photographer, TV host, and internet entrepreneur who founded, among others, the All-Music Guide website (now known as AllMusic) in 1991.